-Public Consultation:

-Ref Product Element Activities Duration Timeline Deliverables Stakeholder Engagement Approval A Publish Capacity Signposting Report developed through 2020 work.
+Publ ic Consultation: No No Ref Product Element Activities Duration Timeline Deliverables Stakeholder Engagement Approval A Publish Capacity Signposting Report developed through 2020 work.
 Support development and publication of Capacity Signposting Reports.
 Seek and process stakeholder feedback on reports.
-4 months Jan - Oct 21 Publication of reports (Jul 21) Take on feedback by Oct 21.
+10 months Jan - Oct 21 Publication of reports (Jul 21) Take on feedback by Oct 21.
 Obtain f/b on published reports.
+ON Steering Group В NDP Form of Statement Develop NDP Form of Statement to be used by DNOs.
+To reflect the scope of the new NDP licence condition and define the format of statement taking on board stakeholder engagement feedback.
+12 months Jan - Dec 21 Form of Statement template & end to end process (Dec 21) Advisory Group.
+Ofgem.
 ON Steering Group

-В NDP Form of Develop NDP Form of 12 Jan - Dec Form of Statement Advisory ON Steering

-Statement Statement to be used months 21 template & end to Group.
-Group

-by DNOs. end process Ofgem.

-To reflect the scope of (Dec 21)

-the new NDP licence

-condition and define

-the format of

-statement taking on

-board stakeholder

-engagement

-feedback.